Tips on how to transport Lego sets & pack Legos for moving

 Packing and moving with LEGO sets that have been disassembled

 Packing built LEGO sets to move is mostly a difficult aspect.
-We will still talk about how you can go about packing already-built LEGO sets in this article, but let us first discuss briefly how to pack and move with sets that have been disassembled or that are not yet built.
+We will still talk about how you can go about packing already-built LEGO sets in this article, but let us first discuss briefly how to transport Lego sets that have been disassembled or that are not yet built.

 • Prepare: The first thing you have to do is to prepare all the supplies that will be needed for packing.
 Get plastic bags that are sealable, good cardboard containers or packing paper (the soft one).
 It is most preferable to make use of the real LEGO cartons/boxes, but if they are nowhere to be found, then you can seek for other alternatives, such as paper boxes, plastic containers for storage, etc.